EnergetickaAkademie/com-prot/README.md

 # Com-Prot Library

-A PJON-based communication protocol library for ESP8266 master-slave networks.
+A PJON-based communication protocol library for ESP8266 master-slave networks using UART communication.

 ## Features

+- **UART Communication**: Uses PJON's ThroughSerialAsync strategy for reliable communication at 9600 baud
 - **Master-Slave Architecture**: Simple and reliable communication pattern
 - **Type-based Broadcasting**: Send commands to all slaves of a specific type using PJON broadcast
 - **Individual Addressing**: Send commands to specific slaves by ID